 3. Barcelona Spain: Modernist Architecture & Modern Art

-Barcelona is a magical city.
+Barcelona is a magical city, another one of the must visit cities in Europe for art lovers.
 You visit for its dazzling jumble of surrealistic architecture and amazing art.
 There are no end of wonders from the Spanish giants: Gaudi, Picasso, Dali, and Miro.

 Here’s the museums you can’t miss in Barcelona: